 The academic year runs from September to August.
 In that time you have 42 weeks of education.
 The rest of the time you have holidays.

 Here you can find a weekly schedule of all the modules for the Master Engineering Systems in semester 1 and 2.
 This includes the modules for the Sustainable Energy track.

 In semester 2 you follow 2 track-specific modules.
 The Sustainable Energy Systems module is compulsory.
-For your 2nd module you choose between Big Data and Small Data or Smart Power Supply.
+For your 2nd module you choose between Smart Power Supply or Hydrogen Technology.

 In Sustainable Energy Systems you learn how to analyze systems and apply suitable control strategies.
-Big Data and Small Data gives you the skills to make models of complex and non-linear systems.
 Smart Power Supply is about how energy is supplied and distributed in our changing energy system.
 Hydrogen Technology focuses on the role hydrogen can play in the energy transition.